thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 GHC enables `type_of()` for debugging builds but turns it if off for release builds.
 `type_of()` is far more lightweight than our actual type checker.

-With that we've covered everything we need to know about lower-
+With that we've covered everything we need to know about lower--
 What's that?
 We didn't write a single line of code?
 Our `lower` function is still a giant to-do?